 - Union Pacific has a keen interest in the safety of its employees.
 The pre employment medical assessment includes a health history questionnaire, a drug screen and if applicable, a physical examination, a vision and color vision exam, and a medical determination regarding your ability to perform the essential functions of the job.

 - The Physical Ability Test assesses a person's ability to safely complete the required physical tasks performed on the job.
 The test measures a candidate's range of motion and includes components such as pushing, pulling, and lifting various weights to simulate job tasks.

 - To ensure the safety of our candidates during the PAT, resting heart rate and resting blood pressure must be within safe limits set by Union Pacific guidelines.

-- If you did not qualify on the PAT you must wait six months from the date you took the test to apply for any position that requires the same testing protocol.
+- If you did not qualify on the PAT you must wait two months from the date you took the test to apply for any position that requires the same testing protocol.

 7. I-9 Documentation:

 - Once your status shows as Released to Start, reference the first day instructions located in your Employment Hub to learn what to expect on your first day.
 On your first day of employment with Union Pacific, you are required to bring I-9 documentation that proves your identity and authority to work in the United States.
 For more information on what qualifies as proper identification, please visit the U S citizenship and immigration services website.